live1206/azure-rest-api-specs/documentation/swagger-checklist.md

 ## Introduction ##

-This checklist is a current snapshot of requirements for developing Swagger specifications.
+This checklist is a current snapshost of requirements for developing Swagger specifications.
 The checklist will be continuously updated to reflect issues uncovered during Swagger specification reviews.

 ## Checklist ##
 - [Automated Rules of Checklist](openapi-authoring-automated-guidelines.md) - Azure developer experience team is continuously working on automating as many rules as possible.
 Running the [validation tools](#validation-tools-for-swagger-checklist) will give you these validation errors.